dojo/docs/dojox/charting.rst

 Available 2D chart types include:

-  * Areas - Area under data line(s) will be filled
+  * **Areas** - Area under data line(s) will be filled
-  * Bars - Horizontal bars.
+  * **Bars** - Horizontal bars.
-  * ClusteredBars - Horizontal bars with clustered data sets
+  * **ClusteredBars** - Horizontal bars with clustered data sets
-  * ClusteredColumns - Vertical bars with clustered data sets
+  * **ClusteredColumns** - Vertical bars with clustered data sets
-  * Columns - Vertical bars
+  * **Columns** - Vertical bars
-  * Grid - For adding a grid layer to you chart
+  * **Grid** - For adding a grid layer to you chart
-  * Lines - Basic line chart
+  * **Lines** - Basic line chart
-  * Markers - Lines with markers
+  * **Markers** - Lines with markers
-  * MarkersOnly - Markers, sans lines
+  * **MarkersOnly** - Markers, sans lines
-  * Pie - Goes great with punch!
+  * **Pie** - Goes great with punch!
-  * Scatter - Cooler name for MarkersOnly
+  * **Scatter** - Cooler name for MarkersOnly
-  * Stacked - Data sets charted in relation to the previous data set.
+  * **Stacked** - Data sets charted in relation to the previous data set.
-  * StackedAreas - Stacked data sets with filled areas under chart lines
+  * **StackedAreas** - Stacked data sets with filled areas under chart lines
-  * StackedBars - Stacked data sets with horizontal bars
+  * **StackedBars** - Stacked data sets with horizontal bars
-  * StackedColumns - Stacked data sets with vertical bars
+  * **StackedColumns** - Stacked data sets with vertical bars
-  * StackedLines - Stacked data sets using lines
+  * **StackedLines** - Stacked data sets using lines

-With any of the lines, areas or markers types you have 5 specific options.
-First, there are three options for controlling aspects of lines, areas, and markers.
+With any of the lines, areas or markers types you have five specific options.
+First, there are three options for controlling aspects of **lines**, **areas**, and **markers**.
 These are often defined by the chosen plot type, but can be changed to get other behaviors.
 The lines option determines whether or not lines are used to connect data points.
 If the areas type is selected, the area below the data line will be filled.
 The markers option will determine if markers are placed at data points.

 .. code-block :: javascript

   chart1.addPlot("default", {type: "StackedAreas", lines: true, areas: true,
   	markers: false});

-There are also two graphical options, tension and shadows.
+There are also two graphical options, **tension** and **shadows**.
 Tension allows you to add some curve to the lines on you plot.
 By default this option is set to 0 which is off.
 A tension in the range from 2 to 4 should be a good range for natural looking curves.
 For some crazy effects try setting the tension to values < 1 or negative.
 Shadows allow you to add a shadow effect, and consists of an array of three parameters, dx, dy and dw, which represent the offset to the right, the offset down, and the width of the shadow line, respectively.
 Negative values can be specified for the dx and dy parameters to produce a shadow that is to the left or above the chart line.

 .. code-block :: javascript